run-llama/chat-ui/examples/fastapi/README.md

 ### Backend

-Navigate to the current directory, and run:
+Navigate to the `backend` directory, and run:

 1. **Create a virtual environment and install dependencies using uv (recommended):**